Wednesday, August 29, 2012

 He smiled, laughed like a baratone saxophone.
 Yeah?
 Good.
 It works both ways, too.
 When you love someone, even just your friends, give them your eyes.
 Grab Jen by the face when you get home.
 Look her square in the eyes and holler out, 'Jeeennn!
 I loooove youuuu!'.

-We laughed like jazz.
+We laughed like jazz all the way home.

 ~~~~~~~~~~

 When it's been long enough since we've really felt it, we ask like a child who's forgotten what her home looks like.
 Is this my house?
 Is this where I belong?
 Is this door open for me?
 Do I feel safe enough to walk through it?
 To stay?
-We ask like children, because underneath all of our confidence and zest and candor and adulthood--beyond the sex and stories and sentimental moments--we are still just itty bitty babies seeking real refuge and tenderness, the kind of safety that makes way for our deepest truest selves to emerge fully, powerfully.
+We ask like children, because underneath all of our confidence and zest and candor and adulthood--beyond the sex and stories and sentimental moments--we are still just itty bitty babies seeking refuge and tenderness, the kind of safety that makes way for our deepest selves to emerge fully.

-But reasoning our way into an answer doesn't always resonate for our bodies or the rest of our being.
+But reasoning our way into an answer doesn't always resonate for our bodies or the rest of our beings.
 That's why we keep traveling back to the question.
 That's also why they say, When it's love, you just know.

 If you want a litmus test, if you're seeking clarity, then peek in with purpose.
 Look it straight in the eye.
 Feel how honestly you want to hold your gaze.
 Feel how wholly they hold theirs back.
 Feel how long you could stand to stay with them in that spot.
 It is what it is.
 If you look clearly, you will see.
 If you really want to know, the how is simple.
 The answer's in the eyes.
 Yours and theirs.
 Just look.
 You might not get the combination or reality that you want.
 But it's all there in plain sight.